Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

-A plumbing emergency typically involves the discovery of some form of flooding or water damage.
-Perhaps you come home to discover that the floor of your kitchen or bathroom is covered in water, or find the ceiling of your living room sagging and dripping, or pieces of soggy dry wall becoming detached in the kitchen.
-As water damage usually only gets worse if left alone, some sort of immediate action needs to be taken.
+- Flooding: Any form of flooding or serious water damage can be considered an emergency.
+Perhaps you come home to discover that the floor of your kitchen or bathroom is covered in water, or find the ceiling of your living room sagging and dripping, or pieces of soggy drywall have become detached in the kitchen.
+As water damage usually only gets worse if left alone, and safety and hygiene can be compromised, some sort of immediate action needs to be taken.

 4 Things to Do When Dealing With Plumbing Emergencies